A Note on the Convergence of Symmetric Triangle Quadrature Rules: Numerical Examples

 \section{Numerical Examples}

 In this section, we demonstrate the validity of~\eqref{eq:p_2d} for three sequences of ten meshes using quadruple precision, where the $k^\text{th}$ mesh consists of $\nelem=450 k^2$ triangles.
 The first sequence consists of structured meshes, which are obtained by transforming uniform meshes using the transformation provided in~\cite{freno_2021}.
 The second sequence consists of unstructured meshes that are nested refinements of the coarsest mesh, where each of the coarsest mesh triangles has been subdivided into $k^2$ similar subtriangles.
 Finally, the third sequence consists of independently generated unstructured meshes.
 The meshes in the first two sequences are systematically refined, whereas those in the third are not.
+Figure~\ref{fig:meshes} shows the three coarsest meshes of each sequence.

 To observe large values of $p$, double precision is insufficient; the round-off error quickly exceeds the integration error.
 Therefore, we use quadruple precision in this paper.
 To achieve such precision for the quadrature rules, we numerically solve a nonlinear least-squares problem in Mathematica using the lower-precision representation of the rules provided in~\cite{dunavant_1985} as initial guesses.
 Examples of structured meshes with double precision for the electromagnetic field integral equations are included in~\cite{freno_mfie_2022,freno_cfie_2023,freno_efie_slot_2024,freno_deep_slot_2025}.